CellMapper/Cellmapper-Site/README.md

 # Cellmapper Site

-Cellmapper Site is not yet Open Source.
+Cellmapper Site code is not Open Source but you can send issue on Issues tab.